Golimane/regolith-filters/sound_ninja/README.md

 ## Changelog
+  # 1.0.2
+    - Now remove the "sound" key in block description after saving it
+    - Unfotunatelly the script does not keep the json comments if it found a sound ref
   # 1.0.1
     - New parameters `debug` & `default` in settings.
 See `Settings` section for more details:
     - Fixing bug when no settings are provided